micro-api/micro-api/README.md

 ## Introduction

-Micro API is only concerned with the structure of the payload, and does not dictate how the server should implement the application protocol.
-Concepts such as querying, schemas, and linked data are opaque to this specification.
-The contracts of this media type are designed to *never change*, it is considered final and only open for clarification.
+Micro API is only concerned with the structure of the payload, and does not restrict how the server should implement the application protocol (typically HTTP).
+Example payloads and HTTP requests should be considered non-normative.

 The base specification's [H-Factor](http://amundsen.com/hypermedia/hfactor/) supports LE, LO, LN, LI, but could support all of the H-Factors by extending the base specification.
+Concepts such as querying, schemas, and linked data are opaque to this specification.
 It should follow [Roy Fielding's definition of REST](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) as closely as possible.
+The contracts of this media type are designed to *never change*, it is considered final and only open for clarification.

 ## Reading this Document